OP-TEE/optee_os/README.md

 ...
 Qemu is by default set to listen on port 1234.
 ```
-Now you can start debugging:
+Now, you can start debugging:
 ```
 (gdb) c
 ```